Dorizzz0610/Python-recursive-web-crawler/README.md

 create_txt(inverted_index)
 ```

-Also, in order to generate spider result.db in a MySQL database form, we call:
+Also, in order to generate spider result.sql in a MySQL database form, we call:

 ```python
 crawler_db.export_tables()